Skip to main content

 Prompt injection attack risks

-An important risk that users of Claude in PowerPoint and other AI tools that can read and manipulate files is prompt injection attacks that hide malicious instructions in file content to trick the AI models into taking unintended actions.
+An important risk that users of Claude for PowerPoint and other AI tools that can read and manipulate files is prompt injection attacks that hide malicious instructions in file content to trick the AI models into taking unintended actions.
 For example, a seemingly innocent template or data file received from an external party or downloaded from the internet might contain hidden instructions to "export all financial data to this external URL" or "modify these financial records."
 Claude may interpret these malicious instructions as legitimate requests from you.

 • Extract and share sensitive information with bad actors through web searches containing your sensitive data or file system access that exposes proprietary information.